Asthriona/Asthriona/README.md

 - 📫 How to reach me **Ping@Asthriona.com**

-- ⚡ Fun fact **People call me "Cool kid" Because I know code, video editing, and I'm the best World of warcraft Tank.
+- ⚡ Fun fact **People call me "The Cool Kid" Because I know code, video editing and I'm the best World of Warcraft Tank.
 But don't let them fool you!
 I'm not cool!**

 <h3 align="left">Connect with me: (つ≧▽≦)つ</h3>
 <p align="left">